 Tito La Rosa is a musician, sociologist and builder of musical instruments, investigating the music of ancient Peru.
 He makes original instruments replicating those from pre-Inca and Inca cultures, using ceramics, bones, stones, feathers, seeds, leaves, wood and cane.
 Through a constant search for a cultural dialogue between times and dreams, the musical proposal of Tito la Rosa reunites the ancestral with the contemporary, fusing ancient musical instruments with contemporary elements.
 The intent of his work is the search for balance and harmony with oneself and with nature.

-José Luis Cruzado Coronel, photographer, videographer, ceramicist and educator, has worked with Stanford Archaeology at Chavín de Huántar, Perú since 2000, developing expertise in photogrammetry, architectural modeling, and mapping/GIS.
+José Luis Cruzado Coronel, cultural heritage consultant and photographer, videographer, ceramicist and educator, worked with Stanford Archaeology at Chavín de Huántar, Perú since 2000, developing expertise in photogrammetry, architectural modeling, and mapping/GIS.
 His photography has been shown in international exhibits, including the Global Heritage Fund's 2010 show Preservation by Design: Safeguarding the World's Cultural Heritage.
 With María Mendoza, he has developed projects to recover ancient techniques in ceramics, bone and shell carving, and foster new artisan work in Chavín.